OCram85/PSCredentialStore/README.md

 :exclamation: Upcoming Changes :exclamation:
 ================

-The will be some breaking changes starting with the next release:
+The will be some breaking changes starting with the `0.5.0.xxx`:

 - **PSCredentialStore will use PFX certificates to encrypt your credentials.**
   - This replaces the the current encryption methods and you need to recreate or upgrade your pre existing stores.